editablejs/editable/apps/docs/src/content/learn/index.md

 ## Try Editable {/*try-editable*/}

-You don't need to install anything to play with Editable.
+Before learning, you don't need to install anything to experiment with Editable.
 Try editing this sandbox!

 <Sandpack>